Last Updated on September 10, 2024

 Sometimes, it takes a village to create change.
 Sometimes, it takes a village and an army.

-There are a lot of ways to get involved, but it does take a little bit of action.
+There are a lot of ways to get involved.
+However, it does take a little bit of action.
 Try writing a couple of letters this week.

 Once you get the hang of it, you can reuse the scripts and plug in different information.
 You can use mine for straws!
 Just change it to reflect your own personal anecdotes.

-It’s easy to feel helpless as one person, but we wouldn’t be seeing any of these awesome changes and policy being enacted if it weren’t for you!
+It’s easy to feel helpless as one person, but we wouldn’t be seeing any of these awesome changes and policies being enacted if it weren’t for you!

 Susan